riege/.github/.github/ISSUE_TEMPLATE/02-bug_report.md

 # Bug Report

-*Start with a clear and concise description of what the bug is.
+*Start with a clear and concise description of what the bug is, i.e. point out the unwanted actual behaviour.
 Then try to fill out the points below.*

 ## Steps To Reproduce